pegjs/pegjs/README.md

 initializer at the beginning of the grammar.
 Curly braces in the action code must be balanced.

+The code inside the action can also access the string matched by the expression using the `text` function.

 The code inside the action can also access the parse position at the beginning of the action's expression using the `offset` function.
 It returns a zero-based character index into the input string.
 The code can also access the line and